-Strikingly, our data suggest that our standard logical semantics interacts in sophisticated ways with an iconic semantics, in particular when it comes to anaphora - a point that was made with respect to arc-based plural pronouns in Schlenker et al. 2013.
+Strikingly, our data suggest that our standard logical semantics interacts in sophisticated ways with an iconic semantics, in particular in connection with anaphora - a point that was already made with respect to arc-based plural pronouns in Schlenker et al. 2013.
 This intricate interaction between iconic and logical semantics is hard to see in spoken language.

 Hard, but not impossible: if we are right, pro-speech gestures make it possible to replicate with gestures most of the iconic effects we saw at work with repeated signs.
-We believe that such prospeech gestures are very rare, but it is all the more striking that they seem to be readily understood, with fine-grained semantic distinctions that are reminiscent of sign language data.
-Still, the facts would need to be investigated far more systematically and possibly with experimental means.24 The difference is of course that gestures are not words, and thus come with severe expressive limitations, whereas all sorts of repeated signs can give rise to rich iconic modulations.
-We also noted that new discourse referents can be created by pro-speech gestures, but that these are best recovered either by pointing gestures alone, or by pointing gestures co-occurring with deictic elements such as that or that one, but not regular pronouns such as it.
+We believe that such pro-speech gestures are very rare, but it is all the more striking that they seem to be readily understood, with fine-grained semantic distinctions that are reminiscent of sign language data.
+Still, the facts would need to be investigated far more systematically and possibly with experimental means (as in Schlenker and Chemla, to appear).
+The difference is of course that gestures are not words, and thus come with severe expressive limitations, whereas all sorts of repeated signs can give rise to rich iconic modulations.
+We also noted that news singular discourse referents can be created by plural pro-speech gestures, but that these are best recovered either by pointing gestures alone, or by pointing gestures co-occurring with deictic elements such as that or that one, but not regular pronouns such as it.